Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Analysis of the Variational Quantum Algorithm

 In order to apply the Theorem to our analysis above, we are defining $R=\{\sigma_{k,l}\}_{k,l=1}^{N_V}$, $r=\{\sigma_{k}\}_{k=1}^{N_V}$ and

-In Sec.~\ref{sec: numerics}, we will estimate $\|\{\sigma_{k,l}\}_{k,l=1}^{N_V}\|$ and $\|\{\sigma_{k,l}\}_{k,l=1}^{N_V}\|$ directly based on a chosen Ansatz.\\ If in a specific instance, $A$ is singular, it is not possible to invert it and thus apply Lemma~\ref{lemma:liubovs sensitivity}.
+If in a specific instance, $A$ is singular, it is not possible to invert it and thus apply Lemma~\ref{lemma:liubovs sensitivity}.
 However, one can apply a regularization procedure by deviating the matrix elements of $A$ slightly in such a way that it becomes non-singular.
 This will be leading to an additional error which, as we described in Sec.~\ref{subsec: Total error and resources}, is one of the error sources we are not taking into consideration in our analysis.
-For a way of dealing with this issue, see techniques used in Ref.~\cite{alghassi2022variational,mcardle2019variational,fontanela2021quantum, anuar2024operatorprojectedvariationalquantumimaginary}.\\
+For a way of dealing with this issue, see techniques used in Ref.~\cite{alghassi2022variational,mcardle2019variational,fontanela2021quantum, anuar2024operatorprojectedvariationalquantumimaginary}.